GPS Address: 577 Fifth Ave. | Youngstown, OH 44502

 From the summer of 2008 through February 2009, the football office suites were renovated, the loge complex was repainted and all hallways were tiled.
 Updated carpet was installed in the DeBartolo Stadium Club.
 Tile was also installed in the classrooms, and numerous painting makeovers occurred.

 In 2009, the chairback seats were replaced while the baseball locker room was moved to its own area out of the football locker area.
 After the season, a new football lounge was created.
-It features eight couches, three reclining chairs, numerous flat-screen TVs and plenty of space for the team to relax.
+It features eight couches, three reclining chairs, numerous flat-screen TVs, video-game players and plenty of space for the team to relax.

 Following the 2010 campaign, the locker room underwent further updates.
 A new entrance hallway was created while a ceiling was added to the main locker room area.
 Highlighting the ceiling is a hanging “Y” as well as a “Protect this House” - a slogan of Under Armour.

-A new conference room was built in 2012 for use by all sports and press conferences.
+A conference room was built in 2012 for use by all sports, YSU athletics staff and press conferences.

 Prior to 2014, the weight room was enhanced and nearly doubled in size, all exterior doors were replaced, a state-of-the art cooling tub was installed for use by all student-athletes in the Athletic Training area and numerous painting projects were completed.
 A dining hall was also created and is open throughout the week for use by all YSU staff and students.